Moonshine by country: Latvia

 In Latvia, moonshine "kandža" (45–55% vol) is generally made from sugar, sometimes from potatoes or also grains (masing).
 The brewing kettle commonly is an old aluminum milk-can (approximately 40l).
 Normally sugar, baker's yeast and water is fermented for few weeks and then distilled with help of gas-burner or wood-cooker.
 Brewing of "kandža" is illegal; however, in reality as long as it is used for own consumption (not for sale) there are no problems with authorities.

 Lithuania

 The Lithuanian name for moonshine is naminė degtinė or in short naminė or naminukė (naminė means 'homemade'); also the word samanė, suggesting the word samanos ('moss'), since usually Lithuanian moonshine was made illegally, e.g. hiding in the woods.
 Making samanė has deep roots in Lithuanian culture.
 Records suggest that it has been produced for the last 500 years.
 Good samanė is made out of rye but other ingredients can be used (Lithuanians sometimes call it liquid bread due to similarities in taste to rye bread).
 Usually contains 50% to 75% alcohol.
 Some distillery produced samanė which is made following traditional recipe can be bought legally.
 Sometimes herbs, leaves or blossom are added and it's kept in oak barrels for at least 5 years.

+Malta

+The Maltese word for illegally produced alcohol is lampik.
+This was produced commonly until the 1960s before strict legal standards were established and enforced.
+There are several reported cases of alcohol poisoning from the consumption of this type of moonshine, some of which were fatal, including one case on Christmas eve in 1964.